Bioforest-project/species/data/raw_data/README.md

-# Outputs
+# Raw data
+Sylvain Schmitt -
 Oct 15, 2024

-All outputs and intermediary files of the analyses:
+This folder will contains the raw data for all anlayses.
+In particular:

-- …
+- `...`

 ``` r
 fs::dir_tree()